schemen/privacycow/README.md

-  add      Create a new random alias. delete   Delete a alias. disable  Disable a alias, done by setting the "Silently Discard" option. enable   Enable a alias, which disables "Silently Discard". list     Lists all aliases with the configured privacy domain.
+  add      Create a new random alias. delete   Delete a alias. disable  Disable a alias, done by setting the "Silently Discard" option. enable   Enable a alias, stop discarding email or collecting spam. list     Lists all aliases with the configured privacy domain. spam     Mark all email sent to an alias as spam.

 ```